-Saudi Arabia striking deals with people detained in anti-graft purge: sources
+Saudi Arabia swapping assets for freedom of some held in graft purge: sources

 The Saudi government earlier this week moved from freezing accounts to issuing instructions for “expropriation of unencumbered assets” or seizure of assets, said a second source familiar with the situation.

-There was no immediate comment from the Saudi government on the deals.
+There was no immediate comment from the Saudi government on the deals and the sources declined to be identified because these agreements are not public.

-Dozens of princes, senior officials and businessmen, including cabinet ministers and billionaires, have been detained in the inquiry at least partly aimed at strengthening the power of Crown Prince Mohammed bin Salman.
+Reuters could not immediately verify a Financial Times report that in some cases the government is seeking to appropriate as much as 70 percent of suspects’ wealth to channel hundreds of billions of dollars into depleted state coffers.

+A third source familiar with the matter said if people are willing to return “ill-gotten gains” then their punishment will be “time served” in the Ritz Carlton hotel, where they are being detained.

+Those detained include other high-profile businessmen such as Mohammad al-Amoudi, whose wealth is estimated by Forbes at $10.4 billion, with construction, agriculture and energy companies in Sweden, Saudi Arabia and Ethiopia; and finance and healthcare magnate Saleh Kamel, whose fortune is seen at $2.3 billion.

+Bankers and consultants had told Reuters that Riyadh may strike deals with detained tycoons and princes that in effect legalize their fortunes in exchange for a share of their money.

-Reporting by Samia Nakhoul, Katie Paul, Yara Bayoumy and Tom Arnold; Writing by Saeed Azhar; Editing by Janet Lawrence
+additional reporting by Yara Bayoumy and Tom Arnold; Writing by Saeed Azhar; Editing by Janet Lawrence